-The Total Scaled Score Distribution by Test Form shown in Appendix E provides information about the scaled score distributions associated with all test fields taken by 10 or more candidates during the 2021-2022 Program Year.
+The Total Scaled Score Distribution by Test Form shown in Appendix E provides information about the scaled score distributions associated with all test fields taken by 10 or more candidates during the 2022-2023 Program Year.
 For the OAE program, results are reported on a scale ranging from 100 to 300.
 A scaled score of 220 represents the passing standard for each test.
-Fields with fewer than 10 administrations are 011 Dance, 026 Marketing, 042 School Psychologist, and 046 Technology Education Subtest I.
+Field 042 School Psychologist is not included due to a sample size of fewer than 10 candidates.